 ZDENEK ZVOLANEK – LYTTEL TROPHY WINNER 2020

-A cohort of Czech rock gardeners has had a profound influence on modern day alpine gardening throughout the last quarter of the twentieth century and on to the present day, in all it facets, from constructing significant rock gardens, travelling to hitherto botanically underexplored mountains, disseminating important plant introductions and selections, and spreading knowledge through their influential writings and lectures.
+A cohort of Czech rock gardeners has had a profound influence on modern-day alpine gardening throughout the last quarter of the twentieth century and on to the present day, in all its facets, from constructing significant rock gardens, traveling to hitherto botanically underexplored mountains, disseminating important plant introductions and selections, and spreading knowledge through their influential writings and lectures.
 Among them, Zdeněk Zvolánek’s influence has long been of crucial importance.

 Over 50 years he has ventured widely, often idiosyncratically, his work with the national railway at first making European travel possible, but soon his travels took in NW USA and the Balkans (where he has an expertise in the recently described species of Edraianthus from Slovenia and Montenegro).
 Turkey has been an enduring focus since the autumn of 1986, when he made a marathon trip overland to the heights of the Ala Daǧ in order to re-introduce Draba acaulis, which had long since died out from Peter Davis’s original gathering.
 He did so after receiving advice from Jim Archibald, and has returned at least a dozen times, sometimes to mountains whose plants’ horticultural potential was pretty much unknown, on other occasions to those familiar since the time of Boissier.
 Even where others have trodden before, he has still managed to come up with novel introductions, as with Armeria trojana, Chamaecytisus gueneri and Silene bolanthoides from north-western Kaz Daǧ (Mt Ida).